 Your broadband speed requirements will depend on what you plan to do with the broadband and how many people share the connection.

-Video streaming also benefits from faster broadband speeds as it will let you stream in high-quality HD and ultra HD.
-Without it, you may find viewing is often interrupted by buffering.
+Video streaming will also benefit from faster broadband speeds as it’ll let you stream in high-quality HD.
+Without it, you may find viewing is often interrupted.

-However, we recommend a minimum of 35Mb fibre optic broadband for everyone, even if you’re the only person using the internet.
+We recommend a minimum of 35Mb fibre optic broadband for everyone, even if you’re the only person using the internet.
 With this speed, you can easily stream HD video and download files in a reasonable time.
-And there are plenty of cheap fibre optic deals available, so it’s not much more expensive than ADSL.
+And there are plenty of cheap fibre deals available.

 How can I calculate upload time speed?

-Calculating the time of an upload (where files are sent from your device to the internet) is exactly the same as working out a download time, except you’ll most likely have to change the speed when working it out.
+Calculating the time of an upload is the same as working out a download time, except you’ll most likely have to change the speed.

-Most broadband services have a slower upload speed in favour of quicker downloads (this is known as asymmetrical broadband).
-Some broadband is symmetrical, which means it has the same download and upload speed, but this is rare.
+Most broadband services have a slower upload speed in favour of quicker downloads, as more people are likely to be downloading than uploading.
+This is known as asymmetrical broadband.
+Some broadband is symmetrical, which means it has the same download and upload speed, but this is rarer.

 Why are my downloads and uploads taking longer than calculated?

-The calculator shows the time it will take to download (or upload) at any given speed, but your connection will not continuously move data at the same rate.
+The calculator shows the time it will take to transfer files at any given speed.
+But this isn’t necessarily going to be consistent.
 Speeds can fluctuate even during a transfer, and the performance of your broadband will change throughout the day depending on network traffic.

-The speed can also be restricted by the connection of the server that is sending or receiving data.
-If a server is very busy, you will find that speeds are reduced as a result, even if your broadband connection appears to be working normally.
+The speed can also be restricted by the connection of the server sending or receiving data.
+If a server is busy, you’ll find that speeds are reduced as a result.
+Even if your broadband connection appears to be working normally.